jayshah5696/housing_price_prediction/README.md

 Housing_market_prediction
 ==============================

-Sample Project for understanding housing market
+Sample Project for understanding housing market.
+All the notebooks can be found under notebooks folders.
+Here, I have followed the normal project structure from cookicutter.

 Project Organization
 ------------